quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 09/11/16 - cp only subfolders

+You can copy only the sub folders with `cp -r folderA/* folderB`.

+If you want to copy and replace folders, use the `-al` flag.
+Alternatively, `rsync -av source/* dest/*` does the same thing.

 ### 05/11/16 - Home key in shell

 The Home key is a perfectly good substitute for `Ctrl-A` to move the cursor to the start of the line.